microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

 		* See predefined dictionaries on the OpenCV website [here.](https://docs.opencv.org/master/dc/df7/dictionary_8hpp.html)
          ![Board Params](example_images/plane_parameters/board_parameters.png "Board Parameters")

    * To capture good data, it is recommended to capture images of the target board with the camera(s) aligned with the center of the target and from a reasonable distance such that the target board fills the majority of the view.
+The target should be as flat as possible.
+It is also best to avoid being low to the floor and to minimize reflections in the space.
 See the provided example data for reference.

    * For high quality data, the image should _not_ be grainy and you should be able to visually see all fiducial features on the board.